Wolfguts Sample

 BAEL: Why is this so tricky? (contemplates,

-I say do something rash.
+then excited) I say do something rash.
 Stab yourself in the eyeball.
 At

 least you'd be making a statement.